 The story gets interesting when said guy in the photo happens to be a classmate!
 And not just an average classmate, but the school prince, Kyouya Sata!

 Overhearing the conversation, Kyouya proposes the idea of becoming fake lovers with Erika under one condition: becoming his dog.

-Okami Shoujo to Kuro Ouji, roughly translated as "The Wolf Girl and The Black Prince", is a shoujo manga by Ayuko Hatta, serialized in the monthly magazine Bessatsu Margaret, wrapping up with 16 volumes and 58 chapters, not counting extras.
+Okami Shoujo to Kuro Ouji, roughly translated as "The Wolf Girl and The Black Prince", is a shoujo manga by Ayuko Hatta which was serialized in the monthly magazine Bessatsu Margaret from 2011 to 2016, wrapping up with 16 volumes and 58 chapters, not counting extras.

-An anime adaptation by TYO Productions aired during the Fall 2014 Anime season for a total of 12 episodes, with an OVA later bundled with one of the manga volumes.
+An anime adaptation by TYO Productions premiered in October 2014 and ran for a total of 12 episodes, with an OVA later bundled with one of the manga volumes.
 The anime adaptation can be watched legally at Crunchyroll.
 The series has also been adapted to live-action, released on May 28, 2016 (two weeks after the manga ended) and starring Fumi Nikaido as Erika and Kento Yamazaki as Kyouya.

 This manga provides examples of the following tropes:

 - Accidental Kiss: Kyouya and Sanda have this once when a passerby knocks into Kyouya.
 Erika is so bothered by it that she spends the entire chapter Digging Herself Deeper.

 - Aw, Look!
 They Really Do Love Each Other: Kyouya has shown on numerous occasions he's capable of being nice to Erika and does genuinely care for her.